GeorgeNonis/Note-Manager/README.md

 5. Drag and drop to re-order your notes
 6. Drag and drop the note the the bin to remove it
 7. Remove a note and also restore
+8. Clicking on the note it brings it up in the middle and expands it.

 Features to be added